Port Canaveral advances terminal expansions to accommodate largest cruise ships

 June 27, 2025 , Cruise Industry

-Port Canaveral (Orlando, Florida) commissioners have advanced two significant infrastructure projects to better accommodate ever-larger cruise vessels.
-On June 25, they approved a US$69 million expansion for Cruise Terminal 5 on the north side and engaged Arquitectonica as the designer of the proposed Cruise Terminal 4, to be located on the site of the existing Bluepoints Marina on the south side.
+On June 25th, port commissioners approved a US$69 million expansion for Cruise Terminal 5 (on the north side) and contracted Arquitectonica to design the proposed Cruise Terminal 4, to be located on the site of the existing Bluepoints Marina (on the south side).

 Port CEO John Murray emphasised that the growth reflects both the upward trend in demand and the increasing size of cruise ships—a trend illustrated by forthcoming vessels accommodating 6,500 guests.
 Murray noted that Port Canaveral enjoys a strategic advantage for drive-in passengers from the Southeast, offering a shorter journey compared to other Florida embarkation points.

-The Cruise Terminal 5 expansion will nearly double its footprint—from 90,000 to approximately 170,000 square feet—adding passenger queuing areas, enhanced security lanes, general and VIP waiting zones, luggage handling facilities, and new U.S. Customs and Border Protection inspection spaces.
-William Crowe, Vice President of Engineering, Construction and Facilities, described the project as a "massive upgrade" that will allow the terminal to continue serving cruise lines such as Celebrity, Norwegian and Royal Caribbean while construction occurs during off-peak hours.
+William Crowe, Vice President of Engineering, Construction and Facilities, described the project as a "massive upgrade" that will allow the terminal to continue serving cruise lines such as Celebrity, NNCL-Norwegian and RCI-Royal Caribbean while construction occurs during off-peak hours.

-Completion is targeted for September 2026, a relatively swift timetable, according to Murray, driven by the need to accommodate the upcoming launch of Royal Caribbean’s Star of the Seas, set to join Icon of the Seas later this summer as the world’s largest cruise vessels.
+Completion is planned for September 2026, a relatively swift timetable, according to Murray, driven by the need to accommodate the upcoming launch of Royal Caribbean’s Star of the Seas, set to join Icon of the Seas later this summer as the world’s largest cruise vessels.

 In oversight of the Terminal 5 expansion, commissioners approved Procon Consulting as the owner's representative.
 Their responsibilities include maintaining operational cleanliness to near-“white-glove” standards, even while construction is in progress.